RkayG/ad-friend/README.md

 1. Clone the repository
 2. run `npm install` to install dependencies
-3. run `npm start`.
+3. run in dev mode with `npm run start`.
 This will generate a build folder in the root directory
 4. Load extension by:
   i.
 Go to chrome extensions and toggle developer mode ii.
 Select 'load unpacked' and select the build folder from its location